temidataspot/Building_an_Model_in_MS_Excel_using_VBA/solutions.md

 **Steps:**
   - Identify related sheets that be consolidated
   - Using VBA to automate partial consolidation
+    ```vbnet
-    ```Sub ConsolidateSpecificSheets()
+    Sub ConsolidateSpecificSheets()
       Dim ws As Worksheet
       Dim wsMaster As Worksheet
       Dim wsList As Variant
       Dim rng As Range
       Dim lastRow As Long
       Dim i As Integer

     **Define the list of sheets to consolidate**
     wsList = Array("Sheet1", "Sheet2", "Sheet3") ' Modify this with your sheet names